alexclusive/ytdownloader/README.md

   Add additional data into the executable.
 Here I'm taking the local `./assets/*` directory, and making it available to the excecutable via `assets`.
 If you wanna see how that works, look at `resource_path()` in the code.
  - `--windowed`
   Doesn't bring up the console when running the GUI.
 However, this makes it difficult to see the state of things when running without the GUI.

+## Context Menu
+For instructions on how to implement, see `Add To Context Menu.md`.

+If you right click in file explorer to open the context menu, there is an option called `YTDownloader Here`.
+You can either click this, or press the shortcut key `Y` to open the YTDownloader GUI with the output directory pre-filled.